-Only students whose accounts are in good standing may use the following services:
+Only students whose accounts are in good financial standing may use the following services.

 Emergency Cash Fund.
-Student Accounting Services maintains a special emergency fund for students in need of quick cash.
-Students may borrow up to €100.
-Emergency Cash Fund loans not repaid in cash within two weeks incur a €1 per day late charge.
+Student Accounting Services maintains a special fund for students in need of emergency cash.
+Students may borrow up to €100 for two weeks.
+Emergency Cash Fund loans not repaid within two weeks may incur a hold on grades and transcripts.
 The Emergency Cash Fund service stops three weeks before the end of the semester and is not available during the summer.

 Emergency Loan.
-For unexpected situations or emergencies requiring more than €100, the Dean of Student Services can authorize emergency loans to be paid directly to the student and charged to the student's account.
-To receive an emergency loan, a student's Financially Responsible Person must submit a letter or fax authorizing the loan.
+For unexpected situations or emergencies requiring more than €100, the Dean of Student Development can authorize emergency loans to be paid directly to the student and charged to the student's account.